merikan/.dotfiles/tmux/readme.md

 Key bindings
 -----------
-The `~/.tmux.conf` overrides default key bindings for many action, to make them more intuitive and comfortable to type on a Swedish keyboard.
+The `~/.tmux.conf` overrides default key bindings for many action, to make them more intuitive and comfortable to type on a Swedish and ANSI keyboard.
 Also I want to have as vim-like as possible.

 The list below is not a complete list of key bindings, it only contains the bindings that I use most or which I feel I need to document.